What is Business Excellence?

-In general, business excellence models have been developed by national bodies as a basis for award programmes.
-For most of these bodies, the awards themselves are secondary in importance to the wide-spread take up of the concepts of business excellence, which ultimately lead to improved national economic performance.
-By far the majority of organisations that use these models do so for self-assessment, by which they can identify improvement opportunities, areas of strength, and use the model as a framework for future organisational development.
-Users of the EFQM Excellence Model ,for instance, do so for the following purposes:
+Whilst business excellence models are used for award programmes their main purpose is to increase the take up of the concepts of business excellence, which ultimately lead to improved productivity and national economic performance.
+Most organisations use the models for self-assessment, by which they can identify improvement opportunities, areas of strength, and use the model as a framework for future organisational development.
+Users of the EFQM Model, for instance, do so for the following purposes:

 When used as a basis for an organisation’s improvement culture, the business excellence ‘criteria’ within the models broadly channel and encourage the use of best practices into areas where their effect will be most beneficial to performance.
 When used simply for self-assessment the ‘criteria’ can clearly identify strong and weak areas of management practice so that tools such as benchmarking can be used to identify best-practice to enable the gaps to be closed.
 These critical links between business excellence models, best practice, and benchmarking are fundamental to the success of the models as tools of continuous improvement.

-There are two main challenges that are faced by those using business excellence models, both of these are addressed by the services of the BPIR.
+There are two main challenges that are faced by those using business excellence models, both are addressed by the services of the BPIR.com.
 The following two paragraphs outline these issues.

-In response to the challenge above, in the BPIR's members' area we provide a service that uses the powerful focus of the models to complement the valuable experience and practices of organisations around the world.
-What we do, through our trained team of Baldrige and EFQM assessors, is link best practice case studies and data to the lowermost parts of the business excellence models, and in some cases to individual parts of a question/area to address.
-This enables our members to conduct searches based upon the models and find relevant best practices or tools or measures to use - thus providing practical help and understanding of the business excellence model criteria and how to improve in that specific area.
+In response to the challenges above, the BPIR.com uses the powerful focus of the models to complement the valuable experience and practices of organisations around the world.
+What we do, through our trained team of Baldrige and EFQM assessors, is link best practice case studies and data to the lowermost parts of the criteria of business excellence models.
+This enables our members to conduct searches based upon the models and find relevant best practices or tools or measures to use – thus providing practical help and understanding of the business excellence model criteria and how to improve in that specific area.

-The BPIR databases provide our members with information so that they can make more informed decisions relating to what best practice to implement, which organisations to contact for benchmarking partners, what areas to improve (based on the performance measurement data we provide), and what tools or techniques have been used successfully in similar areas by other organisations.
-Therefore the BPIR helps organisations to confirm where they have opportunities (through providing performance measures and benchmarking data), and how to take the next step after having identified opportunities (through providing examples of appropriate performance improvement activities).
+The BPIR.com databases enable our members to make informed decisions relating to what best practice to implement, which organisations to contact for benchmarking partners, what areas to improve (based on the performance measurement data we provide), and what tools or techniques have been used successfully in similar areas by other organisations.
+Therefore, the BPIR.com helps organisations to confirm where they have opportunities (through providing performance measures and benchmarking data), and how to take the next step after having identified opportunities (through providing examples of appropriate improvement activities and strategies).